 - Development of skills, gifts, and arts of ministry appropriate for leadership in local congregations and other settings.

 The School of Divinity, as part of a reporting procedure for the Association of Theological Schools, revised its assessment plan for the MDiv degree and began using a new assessment plan in 2012-2013.
 The degree assessment plan utilizes student portfolios, compiled over each student’s six-semester enrollment in the program, and assessment rubrics to evaluate the program’s effectiveness at meeting its curricular goals.
-A faculty committee is appointed to evaluate the portfolios at the conclusion of each academic year.
+A faculty committee is appointed to evaluate a sample of the portfolios at the conclusion of each academic year.